ILLIXR/illixr.github.io/index.md

 ## About

-ILLIXR is an open-source Extended Reality (XR) benchmark suite. _An XR benchmark suite by computer architects for computer architects_.

-ILLIXR contains several core state-of-the-art components of the generic XR pipeline, components that are required in most, if not all, XR applications.
+ILLIXR is an open-source Extended Reality (XR) benchmark suite.
+It contains several core state-of-the-art components of the generic XR pipeline, components that are required in most, if not all, XR applications.
 ILLIXR is **not** an XR runtime, nor is it meant to be the world's most optimized piece of XR software.
 Instead, the goal of ILLIXR is to advance systems and computer architecture research for XR by incorporating key state-of-the-art components of both modern and future XR applications.
 We use the term _components_ and not _kernels_ or _computations_ because each component of ILLIXR is an entire application in itself, and consists of many, many kernels and computations.

 At the moment, ILLIXR contains the following state-of-the-art components.